Dental Second Opinion Statistics: How Often Do Dentists Disagree? (With Published Research)

 Final Advice

-The research is clear: dentists disagree on diagnoses and treatment plans much more often than most patients realize.
-This is not a flaw in individual dentists -- it is an inherent feature of clinical diagnosis.The research is clear: dentists disagree on diagnoses and treatment plans much more often than most patients realize.
-This is not a flaw in individual dentists -- it is an inherent feature of clinical diagnosis.
+The research is clear: dentists disagree on diagnoses and treatment plans much more often than most patients realise.
+This is not a flaw in individual dentists — it is an inherent feature of clinical diagnosis.The research is clear: dentists disagree on diagnoses and treatment plans much more often than most patients realise.
+This is not a flaw in individual dentists — it is an inherent feature of clinical diagnosis.